doctorfree/nvim-lazyman/README.md

-  printf "\n    -C 'url' specifies a URL to a Neovim configuration git repository" printf "\n    -N 'nvimdir' specifies the folder name to use for the config given by -C" printf "\n    -U indicates update an existing configuration" printf "\n    -x 'conf' indicates install and initialize nvim-starter 'conf' config" printf "\n       'conf' can be one of:" printf "\n           'Minimal', 'Base', 'Opinion', 'Lsp', 'Mason', or 'Modular'" printf "\n    -X indicates install and initialize all nvim-starter configs" printf "\n    -y indicates do not prompt, answer 'yes' to any prompt" printf "\n    -z indicates do not run nvim after initialization" printf "\n    -Z indicates install several unsupported but cool Neovim configurations" printf "\n    -u displays this usage message and exits" printf "\nCommands act on NVIM_APPNAME, override with '-N nvimdir' or '-A'" printf "\nWithout arguments lazyman installs and initializes ${LAZYMAN}"
+  printf "\n    -C 'url' specifies a URL to a Neovim configuration git repository" printf "\n    -N 'nvimdir' specifies the folder name to use for the config given by -C" printf "\n    -U indicates update an existing configuration" printf "\n    -w 'conf' indicates install and initialize Extra 'conf' config" printf "\n       'conf' can be one of:" printf "\n           'Abstract', 'Allaman', 'Fennel', 'Nv', 'NvPak'," printf "\n           'Optixal', 'Plug', or 'VonHeikemen'" printf "\n    -W indicates install and initialize all 'Extra' Neovim configurations" printf "\n    -x 'conf' indicates install and initialize nvim-starter 'conf' config" printf "\n       'conf' can be one of:" printf "\n           'Minimal', 'Base', 'Opinion', 'Lsp', 'Mason', or 'Modular'" printf "\n    -X indicates install and initialize all nvim-starter configs" printf "\n    -y indicates do not prompt, answer 'yes' to any prompt" printf "\n    -z indicates do not run nvim after initialization" printf "\n    -u displays this usage message and exits" printf "\nCommands act on NVIM_APPNAME, override with '-N nvimdir' or '-A'" printf "\nWithout arguments lazyman installs and initializes ${LAZYMAN}"